coolbutuseless/phon/README.md

 ## Syllables

-The number of syllables in a word is the count of the number of phonemes with stress markers in the word.
+The number of syllables in a word is obtained by counting of the number of phonemes with stress markers.

-This is pre-calculated and available through the `phon::syllables()` function.

 ``` r
 phon::syllables("average")